open/close all folders

-- Again, the songs are just horrible bad, made worse by them dubbing the English song over the original German audio.
+- The songs are just horribly bad, made worse by them dubbing the English song over the original German audio.

-- In a scene with Mr. Crunchbone you can see how a living insect crawls over the upper right corner of the screen.
+- In a scene with Mr. Crunchbone, you can see a live insect crawling over the upper-right corner of the screen.
 To manage that in an animated movie, they had to film the movie with a separate camera from another screen.
-Good job!

-- When an Indian gets shot, they forgot to dub Pocahontas, so she is still shouting "NEIN, NEIN" in German.
+- When Quickspear gets shot, they forgot to dub Pocahontas, so she is still shouting "NEIN, NEIN" in German.
 Bonus points for the shooter having three arms.

 - The movie title is misspelled on some covers, for example on the Swedish ones, where they wrote Pochahontas.

-- The portrayal of Native Americans is so outrageously offensive (going all the way to them discovering alcohol...) that many might just find it hilarious.
-(Especially with it trying to bank off of the Disney version which was all about tolerance and dispelling stereotypes, though that's not to say the Disney version didn't fall into a few offensive stereotypes of its own.
+- The portrayal of Native Americans is so outrageously offensive (going all the way to them discovering alcohol...) that many might just find it hilarious, especially with it trying to bank off of the Disney version, which was all about tolerance and dispelling stereotypes, though that's not to say the Disney version didn't fall into a few offensive stereotypes of its own.